-Complementary therapies have an important role in the treatment of people within the hospice, giving pleasure, comfort and relief.
+Complementary therapies have an important role in giving pleasure, comfort and relief.
 Patients have reported that treatments have helped them by:

 - Promoting relaxation